 Luckily for me the evenings are still pretty light, so after finishing work, coming home, and eating, I still had chance to head back down to the patch to try and see the bird.

 Arriving on site, there were not too many people still about.
-But the bird was easily picked up as it sang from the dead cow parsley, or deep within bushes as it moved around the area.
+The bird was easily picked up as it sang from the dead cow parsley, or deep within bushes as it moved around the area.
 Sightings were initially brief, but good, and the song is so distinctive.

-Earlier in the day someone had reported seeing two “pale Acro’s” in the area, but little had been confirmed. and as I stood watching the male fly around, it landed directly next to a second bird, unfortunately at that moment I was the only one to see this.
-But as the evening went on and after most people left (it was just myself and a friend, the Bedfordshire bird recorder, Steve Blain left) the male Marsh warbler popped up and sang beautifully, it was then joined by the second bird, and they performed what can only be described as courtship actions, as they chased each other around.
+Earlier in the day someone had reported seeing two “pale Acro’s” in the area, but little had been confirmed.
+As I stood watching the male fly around, it landed directly next to a second bird.
+Unfortunately at that moment I was the only one to see this.
+As the evening went on and after most people left (it was just myself and a friend; the Bedfordshire bird recorder, Steve Blain left) the male Marsh warbler popped up and sang beautifully.
+He was then joined by a second bird.
+The pair of them then performed what can only be described as courtship actions, as they chased each other around.

 It was not until the 9th that I managed to get back down myself (bloody work), but I was out early. before 04:30 if I am being precise, and the male bird showed beautifully, if a little distantly.
 Standing on the path, looking down the channel, keeping a distance from the birds, there was a clear favourite perch that the male popped onto and sang quite often.

 I spent as much time as possible watching the bird/s and it was wonderful to see, the male was surprisingly easy to spot and tell apart from Reed Warblers, the pale legs, and very sandy, almost chiffchaff appearance, distinguishing it from the much darker, heavy set Reeds (although in the first few days there were no Reed Warblers in the same area, this did change later in the month)